THE EARLY YEARS

 Topoľčany town hall

-Topoľčany town hall.
-The Slovakian town where Walter Rosenberg was born.
-Nazis selected little-known Slovakia as the first country in which The Final Solution was to be implemented.
+Topoľčany town hall in the Slovakian town where Walter Rosenberg was born.
+Czechoslovakia was where The Final Solution was commenced.

-Six years after Czechoslovakia was created as a new country in central Europe, a boy named Walter Rosenberg was born in the town of Topolcany (or Topoľčany), in eastern Czechoslovakia, on September 11, 1924.
-Twenty years later he would legally change his name to Rudolf Vrba.
+Six years after Czechoslovakia was created as a new country in central Europe, a boy named Walter Rosenberg was born in the town of Topoľčany, in eastern Czechoslovakia, on September 11, 1924.
+Twenty-one years later he would legally change his name to Rudolf Vrba.

 Walter/Rudolf was the sole progeny of his father Elias Rosenberg’s second marriage.
 His mother Helena (Ilonka) Rosenberg had been unable to conceive for ten years previously, hence he became her first and only natural-born child.
 He was raised with three, much older siblings from his father’s previous marriage–two brothers and a sister.

-Precociously clever, Walter could do no wrong in his mother’s eyes. his half-brother Sammy and his half-sister Fanci doted upon him.
-In short, he was gifted and determined child who excelled in science, literature and languages.
+Precociously clever, Walter could do no wrong in his mother’s eyes.
+His half-brother Sammy and his half-sister Fanci doted upon him.
+In short, he was a gifted and determined child who excelled in science, literature and languages.

 Helena Rosenberg, Vrba’s mother, was born in Nitra on Sept, 16, 1895 and died in Bratislava on Feb.
 13, 1991 at age 95.